-Tel: +43 512 566796, Fax: +43 512 566796 20
+> Tel: +43 512 566796, Fax: +43 512 566796 20

 This manuscript on 'The protonmotive force and respiratory control' is a position statement in the frame of COST Action CA15203 MitoEAGLE.
-The list of co-authors evolved from MitoEAGLE Working Group Meetings and a bottom-up spirit of COST in phase 1: This is an open invitation to scientists and students to join as co-authors, to provide a balanced view on mitochondrial respiratory control, fundamental a introductory presentation of the concept of the protonmotive force, and a consensus statement on reporting data of mitochondrial respiration in terms of metabolic flows and fluxes.
-We plan a series of follow-up reports by the expanding MitoEAGLE Network, to increase the scope of recommendations on harmonization and facilitate global communication and collaboration.
+The list of co-authors evolved beyond phase 1 in the bottom-up spirit of COST (phase 1 versions 1-44).

+This is an open invitation to scientists and students to join as co-authors, to provide a balanced view on mitochondrial respiratory control, fundamental introductory a presentation of the concept of theand a consensus protonmotive force, statement on reporting data of mitochondrial respiration in terms of metabolic flows and fluxes.